-Of the total 320 registered reserved deposits of CS only 175 were active in 2020 in the Czech Republic, i.e. with mining authorization (but only 163 of them were active and reported the production), and 48 of the total 215 non-reserved mineral deposits had mining authorization (but only 39 were active and reported production).
-In total there are 223 active stone quarries in the Czech Republic (but only 202 active and reporting production) and their total annual production of CS was 15.71 million m in 2020.
-The Czech Republic has seemingly large amounts of geological reserves of CS but the volumes of reserves that can be mined are significantly lower (they amount to just over 28% of the total geological reserves) and the reserves with permitted mining are even lower (they amount to less than 23%).
-The production and consumption of CS has been growing significantly over the last ten years.
+Of the total 322 registered exclusive deposits of CS only 177 were active in 2021 in the Czech Republic, i.e. with mining authorization, and 49 of the total 216 non-reserved mineral deposits had mining authorization.
+In total there are 225 active stone quarries in the Czech Republic (but only 207 active and reporting production) and their total annual production of CS was 16.6 million m3 in 2021.
+The Czech Republic has seemingly large amounts of geological reserves of CS (2,487 bill. m3) but the volumes of reserves that can be mined are significantly lower (they amount to just over 28% of the total geological reserves) and the reserves with permitted mining are even lower (they amount to less than 23%).
+The production and consumption of CS has been growing significantly over the last ten years (in 2012 - 12.1 mill. m3, in 2021 - 16.6 mill. m3).
 The price of construction aggregates are thus rising significantly (on average by CZK 26-35 per ton over the last year).
 Moreover production fractions of 0/4, 2/4, 2/5 and 4/8 mm are insufficient for the small crushed aggregate (SCA) and production fractions 8/11, 11/16, 16/22, 8/16, 16/32 and 32/63 mm are insufficient for the coarse crushed aggregate (CCA), in particular adequate crushed-run rock for railway beds complying with B0 class.
 In the medium and long term, the construction and construction material industries have sufficient reserves of production capacity, but the real availability of stocks of input raw materials that are being reduced at a high pace can pose a problem.
 The consumption of construction materials is generally proportional to the standard of living, i.e. the economic maturity of the state.
 The requirements for quality and volume of output assortments of construction materials are increasing significantly.
 The CA (crushed aggregates) production fractions SCA 0/4 mm, 2/4 mm, 2/5 mm and 4/8 mm and the CCA production fractions 8/11 mm, 11/16 mm, 16/22 mm, 8/16 mm, 16/32 and 32/63 mm, especially prime gravel and grit for track beds and ballast beds are becoming very expensive and their supplies are critical.